jhersh/list.her.sh/_posts/2015-03-11-ios-test-coverage-with-coveralls.md

 source_directory: SSDataSources
 {% endhighlight %}

-Of particular note, particularly for CocoaPods repos, is the `source_directory` parameter.
+Of particular note for CocoaPods repos is the `source_directory` parameter.
 Here you can specify exactly which files should be included in your code coverage results — this is necessary so that you can measure only the files in your pod and exclude source files that might be in a sample or demo project.

 That's it!
 Package up a commit with your changes, send it via carrier pigeon to Github, and — if your build succeeds — you should see your very first coverage report on Coveralls.